Official: Shooter said he hated work years before killing 9 - News Break

 Official: Shooter said he hated work years before killing 9

-SAN JOSE, Calif. — (AP) — A gunman who killed nine people at a California rail yard where he worked appeared to target some of the victims, a sheriff told The Associated Press on Thursday, while a Biden administration official said the shooter spoke of hating his workplace when customs officers detained him after a 2016 trip to the Philippines.
+SAN JOSE, Calif. — (AP) — A gunman who killed nine people at a California rail yard appeared to target some of the victims, a sheriff told The Associated Press on Thursday, while a Biden administration official said he spoke of hating his workplace when customs officers detained him after a 2016 trip to the Philippines.

-Samuel Cassidy, 57, arrived at the light rail facility for the Valley Transportation Authority in San Jose around 6 a.m.
-Wednesday with a duffel bag filled with semi-automatic handguns and high-capacity magazines, Santa Clara County Sheriff Laurie Smith said.

 “It appears to us at this point that he said to one of the people there: ‘I’m not going to shoot you,’” Smith said.
 “And then he shot other people.
 So I imagine there was some kind of thought on who he wanted to shoot.”